Sorry to Bother You: Production

-Boots Riley describes the film as "an absurdist dark comedy with aspects of magical realism and science fiction inspired by the world of telemarketing".
-The screenplay for Sorry to Bother You was inspired by his own time working as a telemarketer and telefundraiser in California and his need to put on a different voice to find success.
-Riley finished the screenplay in 2012, and with no means to produce it, recorded an album of the same title with his band The Coup, inspired by the story.
+Writer and director Boots Riley described Sorry to Bother You as "an absurdist dark comedy with aspects of magical realism and science fiction inspired by the world of telemarketing".
+The screenplay for the film was inspired by his own time working as a telemarketer and telefundraiser in California, and his need to put on a different voice to find success.
+Riley finished the screenplay in 2012; with no means to produce it, he recorded an album of the same title with his band The Coup, inspired by the story.
 The screenplay was originally published in full as part of McSweeney's issue 48 in 2014.

-In June 2017, it was announced that production would go forward on Sorry to Bother You, directed by Riley, and that Lakeith Stanfield, Tessa Thompson and Steven Yeun had been cast in the film.
-Nina Yang Bongiovi and Forest Whitaker of Significant Productions served as producers, along with Jonathan Duffy, Kelly Williams, Charles D. King and George Rush.
+In June 2017, it was announced that production would go forward on Sorry to Bother You, directed by Riley, and that LaKeith Stanfield, Tessa Thompson, and Steven Yeun had been cast in the film.
+Nina Yang Bongiovi and Forest Whitaker served as producers through their company Significant Productions, along with Jonathan Duffy, Kelly Williams, Charles D. King, and George Rush.
 Financing was provided by Significant Productions, MACRO, and Cinereach.
-The same month, Armie Hammer, Jermaine Fowler, Omari Hardwick and Terry Crews also joined the cast.
-In July 2017, Danny Glover, David Cross and Patton Oswalt joined the cast, with Kate Berlant, Robert Longstreet and Michael Sommers added later that month.
+The same month, Armie Hammer, Jermaine Fowler, Omari Hardwick, and Terry Crews joined the cast.
+In July 2017, Danny Glover, David Cross, and Patton Oswalt joined the cast, with Kate Berlant, Robert Longstreet, and Michael Sommers added later that month.

 Filming

-Principal photography began on June 22, 2017, in Oakland, California, and concluded on July 30, 2017.
+Principal photography ran in Oakland, California, from June 22 to July 30, 2017.
+The party at Steve Lift's mansion was filmed at the John Hopkins Spring Estate in Berkeley, California.

-It was rumored that Steve Buscemi performed Danny Glover's character's "white voice", but Riley said it was actually the film's sound engineer.
+It was rumored that Steve Buscemi performed the "white voice" of Danny Glover's character Langston, but Riley revealed it was actually the film's sound engineer Ryan Coursey.

-Following the premiere at Sundance, producer Megan Ellison gave Riley $200,000 for reshoots and an additional scene.
+Following the film's premiere at Sundance, producer Megan Ellison gave Riley $200,000 for reshoots and an additional scene.

 Music

 The film score was composed and performed by Tune-Yards.
-Riley and The Coup recorded an original soundtrack for the film as well, which was released June 13, 2018.
-The first single, "OYAHYTT", featuring Lakeith Stanfield, was released July 13, 2018.
+Riley and his band The Coup recorded an original soundtrack for the film as well, which was released June 13, 2018.
+The first single, "OYAHYTT", featuring LaKeith Stanfield, was released July 13, 2018.

 Themes

-Capitalism

-Boots Riley has said that the film offers a radical class analysis of capitalism, not a specific analysis of the United States under President Donald Trump.
-He wrote the initial screenplay during Barack Obama's administration, and the target was never any specific elected official or movement, but "the puppetmasters behind the puppets."
-While most of the final script remained the same, minimal changes were made to avoid appearing to critique Trump specifically, including removing a line where a character says "Worry Free is making America great again," written before Trump used the line in his 2016 presidential campaign.
+Riley has said that the film offers a radical class analysis of capitalism, rather than a specific analysis of the U.S. under the presidency of Donald Trump as some had opined; he wrote the initial screenplay during Barack Obama's presidency, and the target was never any specific elected official or movement, but "the puppetmasters behind the puppets".
+While most of the final script remained the same, minimal changes were made to avoid appearing to critique Trump specifically, including removing a line where a character says "WorryFree is making America great again", which was written before Trump used the line in his 2016 presidential campaign.